The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

-The idea to apply the Box-Cox style of power transform to data prior to performing CA is not new -- see \citep{Greenacre:09, Greenacre:10a} and also Section S2 of the Supplementary Material, which explains how this power transformation links CA to logratio analysis (LRA, i.e. the PCA of CLR-transformed data).
+The idea to apply the Box-Cox style of power transformation to compositional data is not new -- see \citep{Aitchison:86, Rayens:91, Tsagris:16}. \cite{Greenacre:10a} showed the connection of Box-Cox transforming prior to performing CA with logratio analysis (LRA, i.e. the PCA of CLR-transformed data).
 In the present work, however, we use this idea in a much wider context of analysing compositional data, both unsupervised and supervised.
 A recent paper by \cite{Erb:23} also looks at estimating the power parameter of power-transformed compositions, considering this as a shrinkage problem, even proposing to estimate a different power for each sample.
 Estimating a different power for each compositional part is a further possibility, since each part has a different level of skewness.

 Furthermore, Section S3 of the Supplementary Material shows how CA applied to a closed power-transformed data matrix, where the samples (rows) are equally weighted, reduces to a PCA of the chiPower-transformed data.
-The only difference between the two analyses is the treatment of the scalar factor of $\frac{1}{\lambda}$, which is eliminated in CA and so has to be re-introduced into the final results.
+The only difference between the two analyses is the treatment of the scalar factor $\frac{1}{\lambda}$, which is eliminated in CA and so has to be re-introduced into the final CA results.